 Slip and slide!
-It's that time of year again, when a batch of holiday skating rinks pops up around the Sound for kids' and families' skating fun.
+It's that time of year again, when a batch of holiday skating rinks pop up around the Sound for kids' and families' skating fun.
 Some rinks are real ice, some are synthetic, some are outdoor, some are indoor; all help families get into the holiday skating spirit.

 To get started ice skating, take a gander at our 8 pro tips for teaching kids to ice skate.

-1. Magic Season Ice Arena, Bellevue
+1. Bellevue Downtown Ice Rink, Bellevue

 Stroller Skate Thursdays: Skate and push a stroller around the ice skating rink on select Thursdays, view the schedule for times.